Resume Basics

 Use your one-page resume to highlight your abilities to learn, think critically, work well on teams, speak to the public, multi-task, handle information in a confident way, etc. (the same transferrable skills successful lawyers possess)

-You do not need to include everything you’ve ever done- be selective based on what will inform the law schools about the skills and background you want them to know about
+You do not need to include everything you’ve ever done!
+Be selective based on what will inform the law schools regarding the skills and background you want them to know about in relation to you being a well-round member of their law student community and future lawyer.

 Highlight your involvement